jpmvferreira/gwcatalog/README.md

 ## Release cycle
-All versions will have the format X.Y.Z, and the first one will be 1.0.0, which is release as soon as I think the code is good enough to be shared.
+All versions will have the format X.Y.Z, with the first one being 1.0.0, which will be released as soon as I think both the code and documentation are good enough to be shared.

 Each time that there is an update which does not modify the program behavior (e.g.: documentation, packaging) it will increment Z (e.g.: 1.0.0 -> 1.0.1).